jlevy/og-equity-compensation/README.md

     - Manager or Junior Engineer: **0.2–0.33%**
 - Post-B round equity numbers would be lower, potentially much lower if valuation is much above A round, revenue is growing fast, and/or the company doing really well.
 - Seed-funded startups would be higher than the above numbers, sometimes much higher if there is little funding.
+- For Silicon Valley startups, one of the best sources of information is to look at offers from companies with similar profiles on [AngelList](https://angel.co/).
+A [2014 survey](http://codingvc.com/analyzing-angellist-job-postings-part-2-salary-and-equity-benchmarks) of job postings by Leo Polovets has an excellent summary of equity levels for the first few dozen hires.

 ### Negotiation tips